nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   would — its declared window, planned per shard — rather than the file it was cut from.
 A sharded reader's own `prebuffer` fetches every file whole, as the reference's does; the window-scoped fetch is the view's.
+- **The group prebuffer's progress is per profile.** The reference's callback takes `(profile, facet, progress)`; here `progress` is a function from the profile name to the `PrebufferProgress` that profile's facets report through, since the view-level prebuffer reports byte totals without naming the facet.
 - **A non-range-capable remote file degrades a window** that touches it, rather than planning a partial fetch it cannot perform.
 Rust reaches the same end state by downloading such a file whole at open; Java opens